Russia's war on Ukraine latest: Russians press attacks on Bakhmut | Law-Order

 - Ukraine

+* The U.S. and its European allies sparred with Russia on Thursday over the war in Ukraine and urged the Group of 20 (G20) nations to keep up pressure on Moscow to end a conflict that they said had destabilised the world. * The G20 meeting has again been marred by Russia's invasion of Ukraine, U.S. Secretary of State Antony Blinken, as he called for the bloc to call on Russia to withdraw its forces.

+* Russia's foreign minister said that many leaders from the West had turned the agenda of a G20 meeting "into a farce", the TASS news agency reported.
+DIPLOMACY

-* Indian Prime Minister Narendra Modi called on foreign ministers from the Group of 20 (G20) nations on Thursday to find common ground on global issues as he inaugurated a meeting that looks set to be dominated by Russia's year-long war in Ukraine. * A Russian defence ministry journal says Moscow is developing a new type of military strategy using nuclear weapons to protect against possible U.S. aggression, RIA news agency reported.
+* A Russian defence ministry journal says Moscow is developing a new type of military strategy using nuclear weapons to protect against possible U.S. aggression, RIA news agency reported.
+Russian Deputy Foreign Minister Sergei Ryabkov said that Moscow had been forced to suspend its participation in the New START nuclear arms control treaty because Washington was using it to help Ukraine attack Russian strategic sites.

-* Russia's top lawmaker said he was introducing amendments to a wartime censorship law that would increase the maximum penalty for discrediting the army from five to 15 years in jail and extend the law to cover the Wagner mercenary force.
+* Russia's lower house of parliament gave its initial backing to a law that would bring in longer prison sentences for anyone deemed to have discredited the Russian army, the TASS news agency reported.
+The new legislation would also extend the law to cover the Wagner mercenary force.
 ECONOMY

-* Russia said it would only agree to extend the Black Sea grain deal, which allows grain to be safely exported from Ukrainian ports, if the interests of its own agricultural producers are taken into account.
-ANNIVERSARY
+* Russian Foreign Minister Sergei Lavrov accused the West of "shamelessly burying" the Black Sea grain initiative that facilitates the export of Ukraine's agricultural products from its southern ports, the RIA Novosti news agency reported.
+ANNIVERSARY STORIES

 * TIMELINE - Major developments since Russia's invasion * Ukraine's Zelenskiy has defied Putin against the odds